DILIP-SARVAIYA1/food_ordering_app/README.md

     (Normal JS utility function)

 - useState() - Super powerful state Variable in React.
+(When variable updated every time components are rendered)
-- useEffect() - this will call after render components
+- useEffect() - this will call after render components is rendered.
+- Optional chaining.

+# ShimmerUI

+# Conditional rendering

+# Reconciliation

+- Reconciliation is the process by which React updates the UI to reflect changes in the component state.
+The reconciliation algorithm is the set of rules that React uses to determine how to update the UI in the most efficient way possible.
+React uses a virtual DOM (Document Object Model) to update the UI.